Empedocles: Psychology

 Like Pythagoras, Empedocles believed in the transmigration of the soul or metempsychosis, that souls can be reincarnated between humans, animals and even plants.
 According to him, all humans, or maybe only a selected few among them, were originally long-lived daimons who dwelt in a state of bliss until committing an unspecified crime, possibly bloodshed or perjury.
-As a consequence, they fell to Earth, where they would forced to spend 30.000 cycles of metempsychosis through different bodies before being able to return to the sphere of divinity.
+As a consequence, they fell to Earth, where they would be forced to spend 30,000 cycles of metempsychosis through different bodies before being able to return to the sphere of divinity.
 One's behavior during his lifetime would also determine his next incarnation.
-Wise people, who have learned the secret of life, are closer to the divine, while their souls similarly closer are to the freedom from the cycle of reincarnations, after which they are able to rest in happiness for eternity.
+Wise people, who have learned the secret of life, are closer to the divine, while their souls similarly are closer to the freedom from the cycle of reincarnations, after which they are able to rest in happiness for eternity.
 This cycle of mortal incarnation seems to have been inspired by the god Apollo's punishment as a servant to Admetus.

 Empedocles was a vegetarian and advocated vegetarianism, since the bodies of animals are also dwelling places of punished souls.
 For Empedocles, all living things were on the same spiritual plane; plants and animals are links in a chain where humans are a link too.

 Empedocles is credited with the first comprehensive theory of light and vision.
-Historian Will Durant noted that "Empedocles suggested that light takes time to pass from one point to another.".
+Historian Will Durant noted that "Empedocles suggested that light takes time to pass from one point to another."
 He put forward the idea that we see objects because light streams out of our eyes and touches them.
 While flawed, this became the fundamental basis on which later Greek philosophers and mathematicians like Euclid would construct some of the most important theories of light, vision, and optics.

 Knowledge is explained by the principle that elements in the things outside us are perceived by the corresponding elements in ourselves.
 Like is known by like.
 The whole body is full of pores and hence respiration takes place over the whole frame.
 In the organs of sense these pores are specially adapted to receive the effluences which are continually rising from bodies around us; thus perception occurs.
 In vision, certain particles go forth from the eye to meet similar particles given forth from the object, and the resultant contact constitutes vision.
 Perception is not merely a passive reflection of external objects.

 Empedocles also attempted to explain the phenomenon of respiration by means of an elaborate analogy with the clepsydra, an ancient device for conveying liquids from one vessel to another.
 This fragment has sometimes been connected to a passage in Aristotle's Physics where Aristotle refers to people who twisted wineskins and captured air in clepsydras to demonstrate that void does not exist.
 The fragment certainly implies that Empedocles knew about the corporeality of air, but he says nothing whatever about the void, and there is no evidence that Empedocles performed any experiment with clepsydras.